 Here is another area where you need to be prepared.
 And be patient…..

 There are companies right now gearing up to invade the area after the storm.
+A lot of them have alrady traveled to Houston for Hurricane Harvey.
 Restoration companies, tree service companies, general contractors, roofers…they are all waiting for the storm to be over so they can come in and start fixing the damage…and some of them will be ripping people blind.
 Some homeowners will have their insurance money stolen and their homes left in disrepair.
 Some will have work done that is unnecessary because they trusted the contractor that came to their home.
 Some will have sub par work done and pay outrageous prices for it.
 Some will have work done, and a sub contractor will lien their home because he didn’t get paid by the contractor they hired.

 There are ways that you can protect yourself, and your biggest investment.